SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 > Matchers provide the granular tools for carrying out the assertions.
 They examine the data and verify that the data conforms to specific criteria.

 Let's introduce matchers in the code.
-We can introduce a set of diverse matchers, each implementing the `Matcher` trait to work with specific data types, ensuring flexibility and precision in our checks.
+We can introduce a set of diverse matchers, each implementing the `Matcher` trait to work with specific data types.
 The important part is that we will only be implementing matchers to deal with positive assertions.

 ```rust